dylanmooney62/laravel-blog/content/blog/image-upload.md

 I then created the Image Model.

-All images must be uploaded by a user so I added the belongs method and assigned the `User::class`.
-I renamed this to **uploaded_by ** as it makes more sense semantically
+All images must be uploaded by a user so I added the belongs method and assigned the User::class.
+I renamed this to **uploaded_by** as it makes more sense semantically

 ```php
 class Image extends Model